City of Tampa Parks and Recreation Department Announced as Finalist for the 2019 National Gold Medal Awards in Parks and Recreation

-City of Tampa Parks and Recreation Department to compete for prestigious honor in the park and recreation industry.
+Tampa Parks and Recreation Department to compete for prestigious honor in the parks and recreation industry

 Founded in 1965, the Gold Medal Awards program honors communities in the U.S. that demonstrate excellence in parks and recreation through long-range planning, resource management, volunteerism, environmental stewardship, program development, professional development and agency recognition.
 Applications are separated into seven classes, with five classes based on population, one class for armed forces recreation and one class for state park systems awarded on odd numbered years.

-The City of Tampa Parks and Recreation Department is a finalist in the Class II (population of 150,000 – 400,000) category.
-Operating on over 3,540 acres of parkland with 178 parks, 29 community centers, twelve pools, nine splash pads, 5 art studios, 5 cemeteries, three skate parks, two gymnastics and dance facilities, and one amazing Riverwalk; we are dedicated to providing a quality park system that meets the community’s needs for recreation and learning opportunities.
+City of Tampa Parks and Recreation Department is a finalist in the Class II (population 150,001-400,000) category.
+Operating on over 3,540 acres of parkland with 178 parks, 36 community centers, twelve pools, ten splash pads, 5 art studios, 5 cemeteries, three skate parks, two gymnastics and dance facilities, and one amazing Riverwalk; we are dedicated to providing a quality park system that meets the community’s needs for recreation and learning opportunities.
 Ranging from the Stay & Play program that offers teens a safe alternative from the summer streets; to the Tree-Mendous tree program that is helping to renew the urban forest; or over a thousand free Head Start swim lessons offered at our pools; Tampa Parks and Recreation is leading the way in innovative recreational opportunities for everyone.

 Agencies are judged on their ability to address the needs of those they serve through the collective energies of community members, staff and elected officials.
 The City of Tampa Parks and Recreation Department joins three other finalists in their class that will compete for grand honors this year.